Raam043/Projects/Docker Project 3 - Deploying application  on Ansible Nodes.md

-## Project :- CICD for Running customized image containers on Ansible nodes
+## Project :- CICD for Containerized Applications on Ansible Nodes

 # Project Map